bfsujason/mac/README.md

-# MAPC
+# MAC

-MAPC is a manually aligned parallel corpus of Chinese-English literary texts, consisting of chapters sampled from six Chinese novels and their English translations.
+MAC is a manually aligned Chinese-English parallel corpus of  literary texts, consisting of chapters sampled from six Chinese novels and their English translations.

-Although MAPC is initially created for evaluating the performance of automatic sentence aligners such as [Hunalign](http://mokk.bme.hu/en/resources/hunalign/), [Belualign](https://github.com/rsennrich/Bleualign), [Vecalign](https://github.com/thompsonb/vecalign) and [Bertalign](https://github.com/bfsujason/bertalign),  the corpus can also be used in the study of contrastive linguistics, the difference between translated v.s. non-translated language and translation strategies, etc.
+Although MAC is initially created for evaluating the performance of automatic sentence aligners such as [Gale-Church](https://aclanthology.org/J93-1004/), [Hunalign](http://mokk.bme.hu/en/resources/hunalign/), [Belualign](https://github.com/rsennrich/Bleualign), [Vecalign](https://github.com/thompsonb/vecalign) and [Bertalign](https://github.com/bfsujason/bertalign),  the corpus can also be used in the study of contrastive linguistics, the difference between translated v.s. non-translated language and translation strategies, etc.

 ## Makeup and Statistics

-The novels in MAPC are selected from a range of different genres and for each novel, five chapters are sampled from the beginning, middle and end of the book.
-We then take one chapter from each novel and construct a development set [MAPC-Dev](./dev).
-The remaining chapters make up [MAPC-Test](./test).
+The novels in MAC are selected from a range of different genres and for each novel, five chapters are sampled from the beginning, middle and end of the book.
+We then take one chapter from each novel and construct a development set [MAC-Dev](./dev).
+The remaining chapters make up [MAC-Test](./test).

 Please check  [Dev-metadata](./dev/meta_data.tsv) and [Test-metadata](./test/meta_data.tsv) for more information about the development and test set.

 ##### Table 1.
-Makeup of MAPC
+Makeup of MAC

 | Genre        | Book_Title | Author | Trans_Title                    | Translator                     |
 | ------------ | ---------- | ------ | ------------------------------ | ------------------------------ |